backupbrew/switchbrew/Settings services.md

 This struct contains 5 RGBA8 u32s for colors.

+The colors are loaded from [Calibration](Calibration.md "wikilink"), with the set of fields to use selected by color\_variation.
+When color\_variation is invalid (must be 1-4), fixed color values are returned.

 # System Config

 There's a common config title (\*818), and a config title for each